What Happens If I am Less Than Full-Time?

 Less Than Half-Time 1-5 credits 1-4 credits

-1. Aid is nearly always packaged based on full-time enrollment (12+ credits undergraduate and 9+ credits graduate).
-To prevent late adjustments and disbursement delays, submit an Enrollment Revision form at least 3-4 weeks before the term.
+1. Aid is nearly always packaged based on full-time enrollment.
+To prevent late adjustments and disbursement delays, update your expected enrollment level in your OSU Financial Aid Self-Service Portal at least 3-4 weeks before the term.
 If no revision form is submitted, your aid will be locked and adjusted on our Census Date each term.*

 4. If you will be less than half-time, be sure to stay in contact with your loan servicer.
 Half-time enrollment is required in order to keep federal loans in the “in-school deferment status”.
 Find more on our Loan Repayment page.